-TO: Planning Commission FROM: Ed Gallagher, Community Development Director SUBJECT: Code Amendment 11-002 - Emergency Shelters Ordinance DATE: October 25, 2011
+TO: City Council FROM: Ed Gallagher, Community Development Director SUBJECT: Code Amendment 11-002 - Emergency Homeless Shelters Ordinance DATE: November 15, 2011

-- Needs: For the Planning Commission to consider recommending the City Council adopt an Emergency Shelter Ordinance. - Facts: 1.
-In 2007 the State legislature enacted SB 2 which requires local jurisdictions to incorporate policies into their General Plan Housing Elements to allow establishment of Emergency Shelters, Transitional and Supportive Housing "by right" in specified zoning districts, and to amend their zoning ordinances to implement these policies within one year of the adoption of updated Housing Elements. - 2.
-SB 2 also requires that emergency shelters not be subject to more stringent development standards than other land uses in the same district. - 3.
-The 2011 Housing Element Update includes Action Item 9 which calls for the City to adopt an ordinance to implement SB 2 to provide that emergency shelters be permitted by right (without a Conditional Use Permit) in the Riverside Corridor (RC) and Planned Manufacturing (PM) zoning districts.
-(See Attachment 1, HE-Action Item 9.)
+- Needs: For the City Council to consider adopting an Emergency Homeless Shelter Ordinance and associated environmental determination. - Facts: 1.
+Emergency homeless shelters provide temporary housing and services to assist homeless persons in obtaining permanent housing and related social services. - 2.
+In 2007 the State legislature enacted SB 2 which requires local jurisdictions to incorporate policies into their General Plan Housing Elements to establish Emergency Homeless Shelters, Transitional and Supportive Housing "by right" in specified zoning districts, and to amend their zoning ordinances to implement these policies within one year of the adoption of updated Housing Elements. - 3.
+SB 2 also requires that emergency homeless shelters not be subject to more stringent development standards than other land uses in the same district. - 4.
+The 2011 Housing Element Update includes Action Item 9 which calls for the City to adopt an ordinance to implement SB 2 to provide that emergency homeless shelters be permitted by right (without a Conditional Use Permit) in the Riverside Corridor (RC) and Planned Manufacturing (PM) zoning districts.
+(See Exhibit 1, HE-Action Item 9.)
 Locations in the PM district would be limited to the Sherwood Industrial Park.
-(See Attachment 2, Zone Location Maps.) - 4.
-The proposed ordinance also includes provisions to permit emergency shelters in other zoning districts subject to approval of a Conditional Use Permit (CUP).
-These zones include the T-3 Neighborhood (T-3N), T-3 Flex (T-3F), T-4 Neighborhood (T-4N), and the T-Flex (T-4F) districts within the Uptown/Town Center Specific Plan. - 5.
-The proposed ordinance includes definitions of the proposed uses and development standards. - 6.
-Staff circulated the draft ordinance mid-September to local housing organizations and City departments for early input on the proposed regulations.
-The City did not receive any comments on the draft ordinance. - In accordance with the California Environmental Quality Act (CEQA), a draft Negative Declaration was prepared for this project and circulated on September 30, 2011.
+(See Exhibit 2, Zone Location Maps.) - 5.
+The proposed ordinance also includes provisions to permit emergency homeless shelters in other zoning districts subject to approval of a Conditional Use Permit (CUP).
+These zones include the T-3 Neighborhood (T-3N), T-3 Flex (T-3F), T-4 Neighborhood (T-4N), and the T-Flex (T-4F) districts within the Uptown/Town Center Specific Plan. - 6.
+The Planning Commission considered the proposed Emergency Homeless Shelter Ordinance and draft Negative Declaration at their meeting on October 25, 2011.
+The Commission recommended approval of the ordinance and Negative Declaration to the City Council with modifications, which are discussed in the Analysis and Conclusions of this report. - 7.
+The City distributed the draft ordinance to local housing organizations and City departments for early input on the proposed regulations.
+A representative from the El Camino Homeless Shelter Organization spoke in favor of the ordinance at the Planning Commission meeting.
+The City received comments from Transitional Food and Shelter, Inc. which is provided in Exhibit 3, which are discussed in the Analysis and Conclusions of this report.

+8. In accordance with the California Environmental Quality Act (CEQA), a draft Negative Declaration was prepared for this project and circulated on September 30, 2011.
 The Negative Declaration concludes that this project will not result in significant environmental impacts.
-(See Attachment 4, Draft Negative Declaration).
+(See Exhibit 4, Draft Negative Declaration).